 A Biography of Ruth Patrick

 Born in Topeka, Kansas, in 1907, Ruth Patrick spent most of her childhood in Kansas City, Missouri.
 Her interest in the natural sciences was shaped by her father's passion for the natural world.
-As a young girl she would accompany her father and sister on collecting excursions into nearby woods.
+As a young girl, she would accompany her father and sister on collecting excursions into nearby woods.

-Dr. Patrick obtained a degree in biology from Coker College, South Carolina in 1929 and advanced degrees from the University of Virginia.
-Her long association with The Academy of Natural Sciences began in 1933 as an unpaid researcher and volunteer curator of the Microscopy Department; she was finally put onto the payroll in 1945.
+Dr. Patrick obtained a degree in biology from Coker College, South Carolina, in 1929 and advanced degrees from the University of Virginia.
+Her long association with the Academy of Natural Sciences began in 1933 as an unpaid researcher and volunteer curator of the Microscopy Department.
+She was finally put onto the payroll in 1945.

-Of arguably greater importance, was Dr. Patrick's initiation of the New Taxon file and the Literature Citation File.
+Of arguably greater importance was Dr. Patrick's initiation of the New Taxon file and the Literature Citation File.
 The former contained the listings and references of newly named diatoms and served as a much-needed—and substantially enhanced—replacement for F.W.
 Mills index, which had documented new diatom species from 1816-1932.
 The Literature Citation File served as a record of all scientific publications pertaining to existing as well as newly named diatoms.
-The Academy's Diatom Herbarium is—in large measure due of her efforts—one of the largest and most important diatom collections in the world.
+The Academy's Diatom Herbarium is—in large measure because of her efforts—one of the largest and most important diatom collections in the world.

 Her work with diatoms informed Dr. Patrick that the species of these microscopic algae present in streams reflected the streams' environmental conditions.
 In particular, their variety and species composition could indicate the degree to which a stream was polluted.
-Moreover, she was aware that similar information about other organisms such as aquatic insects and fish, could be used to evaluate water quality.
-At a time when other scientists were just beginning to investigate how pollution affected single organisms or limited groups of organisms, she was considering analyzing the composition and diversity of a variety of algae, plants and animals to determine the health of streams.
+Moreover, she was aware that similar information about other organisms, such as aquatic insects and fish, could be used to evaluate water quality.
+At a time when other scientists were just beginning to investigate how pollution affected single organisms or limited groups of organisms, she was considering analyzing the composition and diversity of a variety of algae, plants, and animals to determine the health of streams.

 Environmental research of any kind was a novelty during the 1950s and 1960s, but Dr. Patrick's Limnology Department was unusual for another reason.
 It was a pioneer in multidisciplinary research.
-Instead of being specializing in one discipline, the department possessed expertise in all the major groups of aquatic organisms as well as in the analysis of a stream's chemical and physical characteristics.
+Instead of specializing in one discipline, the department possessed expertise in all the major groups of aquatic organisms as well as in the analysis of a stream's chemical and physical characteristics.
 The department was also notable for technical innovations.
 The most famous of these is the diatometer, a device invented by Dr. Patrick in 1954 to systematically sample and analyze diatom communities.